 What You Need to Know About Money Orders

-Western Union, MoneyGram, and the United States Post Office (USPS) are the most well-known money order issuers.
-To buy a Western Union or MoneyGram money order, you have to visit one of their agents — often found in grocery stores, convenience stores, and check cashing stores.
-At your local post office, just ask the postal worker if you can purchase a money order.
+Western Union, MoneyGram, and the United States Postal Service (USPS) are the most well-known issuers of money orders outside of banks.
+To buy a Western Union or MoneyGram money order, you’ll have to visit one of their agents — often found in grocery stores, convenience stores, and check cashing stores.
+At your local bank or post office, just ask an employee if you can purchase a money order.
 It’s that easy.

 The most widely accepted payment method for a money order is cash.
-However, you can usually use a debit card to buy a money order.
+However, you can usually use a debit card to buy a money order, too.
 USPS accepts cash, debit cards, and traveler’s checks.
-At banks that issue money orders — like Chase, Citibank, U.S. Bank, and more — you can usually pay with cash or a debit card, or you can have the money withdrawn directly from your account if you are an account holder.
-Walmart and some grocery stores — like Albertson’s, H-E-B, and more — also accept debit cards when purchasing a money order.
+At banks and credit unions, you can usually pay with cash or a debit card.
+You may also be able to have the money withdrawn directly from your account if you are an account holder there.
+Walmart and some grocery stores — like Albertson’s, Giant Eagle, and more — also accept debit cards when purchasing a money order.
 It’s best to call ahead to where you’d like to buy your money order and ask if debit cards are an accepted payment method.

-You can usually purchase a money order with a debit card — and, of course, cash.
+You can usually buy a money order with a debit card or, of course, cash.
 USPS accepts debit cards, as well as some banks and grocery stores that sell money orders.
-You may be able to buy a money order with a credit card, but the transaction will often be processed as a cash advance, which will cost you more money in the long run.
-If you’re looking for another way to pay for a money order, see our article: Can You Buy a Money Order with a Gift Card?
+You may also be able to buy a money order with a credit card, but the transaction will be processed as a cash advance, which will cost you more money in the long run.
+If you’re looking for another way to pay for a money order, our article explains how to buy a money order with a gift card.